"GenAI Defaults to Bias!" Gamify AI Literacy Through Reflections on Prompts: The Design of

+\paragraphBold{Reflection Goal (RG).} Observing the gap in GenAI literacy tools that promote reflection (\cref{sec:relate}), we create \sysname (\cref{fig:gameplay}), a lightweight game for adults to critically reflect on the core and enduring GenAI challenge:

+\begin{enumerate}[labelwidth=*,leftmargin=2.6em,align=left,label=RG] \item \textbf{The under- and challenging- specification.} Players should reflect on the interplay between \emph{model defaults} and \emph{user specification}.
+Players should recognize the model's ``mental shortcuts'' and reflect on how and why it fills gaps under uncertainty or challenging constraints. \end{enumerate}

+Pre-training effectively encodes a data-driven ``world model'' within GenAI, causing under-specified or unusual (challenging specification) prompts to reveal learned defaults~\cite{Simonen2025-vi,Chenyang2025-qo}.
+For example (\cref{tab:prompt-ex}), \prompt{CEO} without demographics context generated a stereotypical default of a white man, \prompt{A pretty cow} without stylistic cues (e.g., \prompt{cartoon style}) yields realistic imagery.
+Some defaults resist even explicit instructions (e.g., \prompt{a horse riding an astronaut} still produces \emph{an astronaut riding a horse} instead).
+To support our reflection goal in game, we adopt from the existing GenAI bias taxonomy~\cite{Vazquez2024-le} and reported examples~\cite{Simonen2025-vi} to purposefully select prompts like above, which reveal different GenAI behaviors when prompts are underspecified or include challenging specifications.

-\paragraphBold{Game Overview.} To instantiate the above reflection goals, we design \sysname as a multiplayer web-based game, with mechanisms to surface the inner workings and limitations of GenAI through reflective play without explicit instructions.
-Taking inspiration from Drawful~\cite{drawful}, \sysname asks all players to compete in \emph{recreating a target image using the shortest possible prompt}. \cref{fig:gameplay} shows a complete sequence of three core turns per round: \textbf{Prompting}, where players each form their hypothesis on what details can be omitted to achieve close image reproduction with few words; \textbf{Voting}, where players vote for the closest image reproduction; \textbf{Revealing}, where players discuss and hypothesize GenAI behaviors based on the revealed prompts, images, and their corresponding votes and scores, and test their hypotheses by retrying some prompts in a \textbf{Quick Draw} chatbot panel.
-Their final scores are revealed after six rounds of gameplay, accumulating points across all rounds based on the number of votes they received, minus the penalty if they submit the longest prompt.
+\paragraphBold{Game Overview.} We conducted 10+ iterations of prototyping \cite{Ma2025-hi} in order to instantiate the reflective play framework~\cite{Miller2024-wa}.
+We design \sysname as a multiplayer web-based game, with reflective play mechanisms to support the above reflection goal.
+Taking inspiration from Drawful~\cite{drawful}, \sysname asks all players to compete in \emph{recreating a target image using the shortest possible prompt}. \cref{fig:gameplay} shows a complete sequence of three core turns per round:

+\textbf{Prompting}, where players each form their hypothesis on what details can be omitted to achieve close image reproduction with few words; \textbf{Voting}, where players vote for the closest image reproduction; \textbf{Revealing}, where players discuss and hypothesize GenAI behaviors based on the revealed prompts, images, and their corresponding votes and scores, and test their hypotheses by retrying some prompts in a \textbf{Quick Draw} chatbot panel.
+Their final scores are revealed after six rounds, accumulating the number of votes they received, minus the penalty for the longest prompt.